noahehall/theBookOfNoah/0current/security/websecurity.md

 - programmers: need to roll out changes in an orderly and discplined fashion

-  - however, its common for security vulnerabilities and bugs to creep i over time because of shortcuts taken in the face of deadlines
+  - however, its common for security vulnerabilities and bugs to creep in over time because of shortcuts taken in the face of deadlines
   - most security vulnerabilites are introduced not through a lack of develpment knowedlge, but because of a lack of attention to detail

 - SDLC: software development life cycle

   - the process a devleopment team follows when designing new software & software features, writing code, testing it and pushing out changes

   - phase 1: design and analysis

-    - analye the features you need to add and design their implementation
+    - analyze the features you need to add and design their implementation
     - identifying the requirements the code is trying to address

   - phase 2: writing code